Travaasa Hana, MauiMaui, Hawaii, United States

 Excellent cuisine uses fresh ingredients from local fishermen and Maui farms.

 Travaasa Hana, Maui emphasizes local (and often organic) ingredients -- produce from upcountry and East Maui farms, locally caught fish, and Hana-raised beef -- and dishes are of gourmet quality with an island twist on most preparations.
 The hotel has only one restaurant, and options are slim outside the hotel.
 But the variety and quality of dishes is likely to keep most guests happy, so long as they're not expecting BLTs and pizza, and they're not expecting to eat on the cheap.
 Ka'Uiki, the hotel's restaurant, has a genuinely awesome menu that features local produce, locally caught fish, and beef from the Maui Cattle Company.
 It serves three meals a day and dishes are a bit pricey.
+All-inclusive packages are available; it includes three meals, all snacks, and non-alcoholic beverages.
 There are a few restaurants nearby; Hana Ranch restaurant serves typical pub food and Nutcharee’s Authentic Thai Food has dishes like crispy opaka and pad thai.

 Superb food and many stunning and secluded wedding locations -- including two nearby churches -- but the hotel can be difficult and expensive to reach

 - Wedding Size: Up to 500 people; only one wedding per day